 He happily left the Porcupine in the early part of 1779, and in the spring was appointed to the Amazon 32 attached to the Channel fleet in which he participated in the August retreat.
 He was with Captain Francis Reynolds’ squadron in the North Sea during December and then went out to the Leeward Islands with Commodore Hon.
 Robert Boyle Walsingham’s reinforcements in the spring of 1780, although contrary winds delayed their arrival until July.
 Here he served under the orders of Commodore William Hotham, his frigate miraculously surviving the Great Hurricanes of October despite being carried out to sea and almost oversetting, and with the loss of twenty men drowned.
-He later served with Rear-Admiral Francis Samuel Drake’s squadron which was sent to protect Tobago in May 1781 but had to retreat before the French fleet, and thereafter at Jamaica.
+He later served with Rear-Admiral Francis Samuel Drake’s squadron which was sent to protect Tobago in May 1781, but had to retreat before the French fleet, and thereafter was based at Jamaica.

 Following the war’s end Finch purchased Albury House near Guildford in Surrey from his brother and settled into life as a gentleman farmer who developed the gardens on his estate.
 He was recalled to duty during the Nookta Sound dispute of 1790 when he commissioned the thirty year-old Arundel in September, which vessel was previously the Warspite 74 and had subsequently served as a hospital and receiving ship.
 She was paid off in December.